Paperclip Review 2026: AI Agent Teams That Run Like a Company

 Final Verdict

 The trade-off is maturity.
 Paperclip is a newer project, and the community documentation, ecosystem, and production-readiness are not at the level of AutoGen or CrewAI yet.
-If you need a battle-tested framework for serious production workloads, those options have more history.
+Active users in April 2026 are productive with it, but they are also filing bug reports weekly.
+If you need a battle-tested framework for serious production workloads, older options have more history.

-But for solo developers who want to experiment with structured multi-agent workflows — and want a dashboard to see what their agents are actually doing — Paperclip is one of the more approachable entry points in the current open-source agent landscape.
+For solo developers who want to experiment with structured multi-agent workflows, and who want a dashboard to see what their agents are actually doing, Paperclip is one of the more approachable entry points in the current open-source agent landscape.
+Score from this review: roughly 7.8 out of 10.
+Excellent vision and dashboard, held back by current bugginess and a real learning curve.

 Try it at github.com/paperclipai/paperclip or read more about how multi-agent dev loops work before deciding if it fits your workflow.